karolis-KK/wordle-cpp/README.md

 uniform_int_distribution<int> dist(1, word count);
 ```

-**I recommend running the code in VS Code, because the colours in the console output might not show up in other IDEs**
+**I recommend running the code in VSC, because the colours in the console output might not show up in other IDEs**